Learn How Geothermal Works

 As you saw in the gifographic, the environmental benefits of geothermal are impressive.
 In addition, geothermal helps reduce emissions of greenhouse gasses, generate clean energy and help provide water heating.

 Because geothermal systems are so good for the environment, the U.S. government has federal tax incentives in place to make geothermal even more popular.
-For more information, visit our geothermal energy incentives page.
+Call us to learn more about how geothermal works and visit our geothermal energy incentives page.